HTenkanen/Dell-XPS-15-7590-Ubuntu-installation/README.md

    - Right click on the largest partition and click “Shrink Volume”.
    - Choose the desired size for Ubuntu  (750 GB with 1TB disk size).
    - Now yous should have the newly created “Unallocated space” visible in the partition diagram.

+- Switch from RAID to AHCI Mode
+   - Type “cmd” into the Windows Search Bar, then click “Run as administrator”.
+   - Type the following command and press ENTER: `bcdedit /set {current} safeboot minimal`.
+It should say "operation completed successfully."
+   - Restart the computer and enter the BIOS Setup.
+For the Dell XPS 15 7590, this means **restarting the laptop and then repeatedly pressing F2 during the restart**.
+This has to be done early and often to work.
+   - Under System Configuation, change the SATA Operation mode from RAID to AHCI.
+   - Save changes and try to boot into Windows.
+It will automatically boot to Safe Mode.
+   - Type “cmd” into the Windows Search Bar, then click “Run as administrator”.
+   - Type this command and press ENTER: `bcdedit /deletevalue {current} safeboot` This next step makes your computer not boot into safeboot.
+   - **Reboot** once more and Windows will automatically start with AHCI drivers enabled.
+      - If this worked, you should be able to search “Device Manager” in the Windows Search Bar, then see IDE ATA/ATAPI Controllers > Intel(R) 300 Series Chipset Family SATA AHCI Controller.